NicholasLam1/cse15l-lab-reports/lab-report-1-week-0.md

 This shows the output of running:
 > ssh-keygen

 in the terminal.
 The command first prompts which file to save the key which I hit enter to specify the default path.
 When asked to enter a passphrase I left it empty.
-The next step was to copy the public key to the .ssh directory of my user account on the server which was accomplished using
+The next step was to copy the public key to the .ssh directory of my user account on the server which was accomplished using:
 >mkdir .ssh

-Then back on the client i used:
+Then back on the client I used:
 >scp /Users/n2lam/.ssh/id_rsa.pub n2lam@ieng6.ucsd.edu:~/.ssh/authorized_keys

  ![Image](https://raw.githubusercontent.com/NicholasLam1/cse15l-lab-reports/main/lab1pic6.png)